Group fights bill to declare gay conversion therapy a fraud

 “Conversion therapy is psychological torture,” said Sen. Scott Wiener, a San Francisco Democrat who is gay.
 “There are people who want to erase people like me. . .
 It is shocking in some ways that in 2018 this is still happening.”

-Opponents gathered for a rally outside the Capitol ahead of the hearing.
-Several shared stories about how therapy helped them stop living as LGBT people.
+Opponents gathered for a rally outside the Capitol ahead of the hearing argued the bill.

 Low, who heads the Assembly’s LGBT caucus, said the bill does not harm freedom of speech or religion because it applies only to commercial practices or financial transactions.